MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/fonts.md

 The following screenshots show the custom font:

 [![Custom font on iOS and Android](fonts-images/custom-sml.png "Custom Fonts Example")](fonts-images/custom.png#lightbox "Custom Fonts Example")

+> [!IMPORTANT]
+> On Windows, the font file name and font name may be different.
+To discover the font name on Windows, right-click the .ttf file and select **Preview**.
+The font name can then be determined from the preview window.

 ## Display font icons